nolesapex/DidMySettingsChange/README.md

 3. **Run the .py Script**
 4. **Repeat Step 3 After Installing Windows Updates**

-## Usage
+## How it Works + Usage

+The usage of tool is simple.
+You run the tool once.
+It will store all the current settings inside a txt file.
+Then you would run the tool again if say there was a windows update.

 To run the script, navigate to the directory where you unzipped the release files and use the following command:

 "python DidMySettingsChange.py" in command prompt.
 Make sure you have the latest version of python is installed on your system or it will NOT work.

-The script will then check all relevant settings and provide a report on any changes detected.
+The script will then check all relevant settings and provide a report on any changes detected after you run the script again.

 ## Bat mode

-To make the tool easier to use, simply run **DMSC.bat** file and the tool will run automatically!
+To make the tool easier to use, simply run **RunDMSC.bat** file and the tool will run automatically!

 ## Configuration